Pixee-Bot-Python/CityOfPhiladelphia_databridge-etl-tools/README.md

     * `export aws_access_key_id=<aws_access_key_id>`
     * `export aws_secret_access_key=<aws_secret_access_key>`
 * Ensure docker is installed on the system - it may be necessary to run `sudo apt install docker.io`
+* Download the oracle-client (`oracle-instantclient18.5-basiclite-18.5.0.0.0-3.x86_64.rpm`) to the project folder from the _citygeo-oracle-instant-client_ bucket
 * Run `docker build -f Dockerfile.fast -t dbtools --build-arg AWS_ACCESS_KEY_ID="$aws_access_key_id" --build-arg AWS_SECRET_ACCESS_KEY="$aws_secret_access_key" ./`

 ## Usage
 This package uses a nested series of commands (via sub-modules) to implement _separation of concerns_.
 This makes it easier to isolate any bugs and offer additional functionality over time.
 At any time, add `--help` to the command to review the help guide for that command or sub-group.
 In `click`, commands and sub-groups are internally the same thing.

 All commands will take the form of
 ```